Stateless actor-critic for instance segmentation with high-level priors: Appendix

 We tested several methods that use multiple steps within one episode.
 In this formulation we predict the changes starting from an initial state rather than predicting absolute values for the edge weights.
 For example, we can start from a state defined by edge weights derived from a boundary map.
 Given that this state should be somewhat close to the desired state we expect that a few small steps within one episode should be sufficient.
 In our experiments, we have typically used three steps per episode and used actions that can change the weight per edge by the values in $[-0.1, 0.1]$.
 This approach generates an action space that is exponentially larger than in the stateless formulation.
 A priori this setup might still be more stable because it is not possible to diverge from a given solution so fast due to the incremental changes per step.

 Let us first consider the case with groundtruth edge weights.
 In this case, we can give an accurate reward not only for the final segmentation but for every step.
 Hence, the path to the optimal state is linear.
 Take for example an initial edge with weight $0.3$ and its respective ground truth edge with weight $0$.
 We can give a reward that mirrors the correct confidence of the action by using the negative value of the predicted action: $r=-a$.
-This allows us to set the discount factor $gamma$ of the RL setup to $0$, because the path to the correct edge weight is linear and the correct direction will be encoded in the reward at every step.
+This allows us to set the discount factor $\gamma$ of the RL setup to $0$, because the path to the correct edge weight is linear and the correct direction will be encoded in the reward at every step.
 Therefore the rewards for the following steps are not needed.
 Setting the discount to $0$ generates a problem of equal size as the stateless RL method.
 However, for this approach the ground truth direction of the path must be known for each edge, so it can only be used in the case of full supervision.

-To generalize the multistep approach to the rule based rewards we need to choose a different setup where a constant reward is given at each non terminal step and the rule based one is given at the terminal step.
+To generalize the multistep approach to the rule-based rewards we need to choose a different setup where a constant reward is given at each non terminal step and the rule-based one is given at the terminal step.
 This setup requires a discount factor $\gamma > 0$ and has an action space more complex than the stateless approach, because future steps are necessary to compute the reward.
 We tested this setup extensively against the stateless approach and found that it was not competitive.